Aida-Enna/XIVPlugins/README.md

 Automatically synchronizes the level of your character (and optionally auto-enables tank stance!) whenever you join a FATE in Final Fantasy XIV.

+## Food Check

+See who is missing food buff at countdown start and optionally post to party/echo chat with a customizable message.

 ## Loot Master

 Adds various commands to need, greed, or pass on all loot.